 If you're passionate about food, then naturally, you may be curious about starting a restaurant on your own.
 But the reality is, it takes much more than love for the culinary arts to be successful in this industry.

 Are you wondering if you're cut out to be a successful restaurant owner?
+Do want to create a high-volume business?
 Then keep reading.
 We'll discuss the important questions you need to ask yourself before you start this venture.

 Am I Offering Something People Want?

 You may have wonderful ideas for starting a new restaurant, but if it's not a niche that needs to be filled, you'll have a hard time filling your dining area.